Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group18____Parker Côté_Julia Jones_Weishan Li/BENG183_FINAL_PAPER_GROUP18_rev1.md

 #### Representing substrings with integers

-Consider length 14 genome AGCTGCATTACCGT, we initialize an array of of the size of that genome, and fill in the array element as integers 1 thru 14.
+Consider the length 14 genome AGCTGCATTACCGT, we initialize an array of of the size of that genome, and fill in the array element as integers 1 thru 14.

 | 1    | 2    | 3    | 4    | 5    | 6    | 7    | 8    | 9    | 10   | 11   | 12   | 13   | 14   |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |